timhendriks93/blender-servo-animation/README.md

 ### Position Jump Handling

 Once the connection is established, you can use the timeline to control your servos in a synchronized way.
 This opens up the possibility to jump to a different frame or position within your animation.
-To prevent damage due to the servos moving too quickly, you can use `Position Jump Handling` and define a respective `Threshold`.
+To prevent damage due to the servos moving too quickly, you can use `Position Jump Handling`.
 This option is enabled by default.

 When clicking somewhere in the timeline and therefore jumping to a different frame, the add-on will first calculate all position value differences.
-If one of those differences exceeds the `Threshold` value, the servos will be slowly moved to their new target position.
+If one of those differences exceeds the `Threshold` value of the respective servos, they will be slowly moved to their new target position.
 This is done by sending multiple position values in small increments.
 During this process, the user interface will show a progress indicator.

+The speed of this process is also relative to the configured `Threshold` values.
+A slower and safer movement can be achieved by setting the threshold values as low as possible with the actual animation still able to run properly.

 ### Command Protocol